 - Physical Exam and immunizations: (cost may vary) $150

 - Books & Supplies (approximate cost) $900

-- Voice Files $350 (fees may be provided; ask program director for verification)
+- Voice Files $350 (fees may be covered; ask program director for verification)

 - Criminal background check (if required) $45